helpfulBadger/envoy_getting_started/01_front_proxy/README.md

 # Congratulations

-Congratulations, you have successully stood up your first Envoy instance and configured it to forward traffic!
+Congratulations, you have successfully stood up your first Envoy instance and configured it to forward traffic!
 This is the simplest possible Envoy configuration :)  We don't have any security yet or any other features that Envoy is famous for.
 We will get to that in future articles.
 Feel free to use [postman](https://www.postman.com/) to explore other request that you can send.
 Additionally, don't forget to explore Envoy's admin console by pointing your web browser to [http://localhost:8001](http://localhost:8001)